 This risible tosh inspired Dix to comment: "It is a vivid and sympathetic picture.
 One can almost see these mystical and polygamous freemen at their simple devotions, and catch the rustle of their golden beards as they bend forward to breathe unsuperstitious prayers into their winged casques, seated on damp logs beneath the grey and weeping dome of heaven".
 In conclusion, Dix, referring to Horace's XVIth Epode, needles Williams with the suggestion that he might situate his Northern Catholicism in the non-existent Happy Happy Isles ... if only he will be prepared to take advice from a Dago poet (History does not record that Horace was a Swede).

-Perhaps I ought not to be too hard on Nippy Williams; after all, he used to help out at S Thomas's.
-And he was a theologian of distinction.
+Perhaps I ought not to be too hard on Nippy Williams; after all, he was a theologian of distinction.
 I believe he was so upset by Gregory's tour de force that he never spoke to him again.
 But the plain fact is that Dix exploded what was in reality just one more among the endless Anglican attempts to dream up some alibi for declining to accept the 'claims of the Roman See'.
-In this futile search, Nippy fell victim, in that very nasty decade, to a whiff of the very nasty 'Aryan' myth.
+In this futile search, Nippy fell victim, in that decidedly nasty decade, to a whiff of the very nasty 'Aryan' myth.
 Not nearly as badly as did some of the great names of up-to-the-minute German New Testament Scholarship, with swastikas framing their Fuehrer-worship and their Aryan Jesus in his Gentile Galilee.
 But even in 1933, when the Extermination Camps were nothing more than a perverted gleam in the Fuehrer's eye, Dix saw through it all.
 Because he was a papalist.